larsenkb/lofi_pwb/README.md

 would be a method of only sending Vcc messages every n DRV assertions.

 I'm using spin loop delays.
-See util/delay basic.h.
-_delay_loop_1 loop is three cycles and takes an 8-bit loop counter.
-3us * 256 is max delay.
-_delay_loop_2 loop is four cycles and takes a 16-bit loop counter.
+See util/delay basic.h.  delay_loop_1 loop is three cycles and takes an 8-bit loop counter.
+3us * 256 is max delay.  delay_loop_2 loop is four cycles and takes a 16-bit loop counter.
 4us * 65536 is max delay.

 Configuration is stored in the eeprom starting at addr 0.
 See config_t structure for details.

 ---

+The front view of lofi looks like this:
+!(./lofi_front.jpg)

+The back view of lofi looks like this:
+!(./lofi_back.jpg)

+The folded view of lofi looks like this:
+!(./lofi_folded.jpg)

+I used a clothes pin to make my programmer:
+!(./pogo_pgmr.jpg)